 On this page I gathered some of the stuff I worked on in the last few years (beginning from shortly before starting university).

 I’ve been a huge fan of Super Smash Bros.
 Melee for a while now, but it is relatively hard to get your friends into it due to the high technical skill barrier, requiring many hours of training solo to start experiencing the real game.
 Therefore I decided to try my hand at making a game that captures the spirit of Melee as much as possible while also making it a little more accessible and adding the modern multiplayer features that are sorely missed nowadays.
-The game is already in development for about a year my biggest project so far.
 If you are a Smash-fan and want to talk about it or try it, please join the Discord server or contact me directly!
-If you are interested in animations, music or sound effects, I’d love to hear from you too.
+If you are interested in making animations, music or sound effects, I’d love to hear from you too.

 NGN is a game (just graphics for now) engine I’m writing and it’s mostly intended for game jams, but it should be usable for projects that are a little bigger as well.
-I’m adding something every day, so that I will not go into detail about it’s features here, but you can have a look at the GitHub to find out my current/next todo and what is already in there.
-The Screenshot on the GitHub is regenerated every time I close my test program and the image on here is also updated regularly (it’s directly linking to the GitHub) so this is the most current insight into the current state of the engine.
+The Screenshot on the GitHub is regenerated every time I close my test program and the image on here is also updated regularly (it’s directly linking to the image on GitHub) so this is the most current insight into the current state of the engine.
+I currently don’t have much use for a 3D engine, but I was never quite satisfied with the options I already have, so I will come back to it, next time I am inspired to make a 3D game again.

 SudoHack is a bullethell roguelike featured in a number of blog posts on this blog.
-I started it in December 2014 and worked on it almost full-time until about April 2015, until university demanded a lot more attention and I had to hibernate it until December 2015.
+After the main development period listed in the title university demanded a lot more attention from me and I had to hibernate development until December 2015.
 Then after working on it again I realized that I somehow lost track of the vision for this game and I had to stop and just think about it for a while.
 After finishing my Bachelor’s degree I wanted to continue, but somehow never recovered my initial intention for the game.
 I still like what the game was, so I’m sure there will be more iterations of SudoHack.

 This is the oldest project on the list.
-I’ve worked on it for about 6 months (partly while still going to school) and it started out of the growing, but now faded trend of tower defenses.
-While starting university it quickly lost it’s appeal, but it looks nice and it’s 3D, so it is listed here.
+I’ve worked on it for about 4 months (while still going to school) and it started out of the growing, but now faded trend of tower defense games.
+Starting university I got quickly distracted by other things, but it looks relatively nice and it’s 3D, so it is listed here.

 To supplement the awesome Tiled map editor, I decided to build an editor for non-tile based games.
 It is meant to be extended for each different game that one wants to build levels for.
-In the end it was not used for the game jam it was initially built for, but I look very much forward to use it in future projects.
+In the end it was not used for the game jam it was initially built for, but I used it in some other projects (such as Spectacular Shatter Buddies) and continue to add/change things to this day.

-From the GitHub page: “andross is a Lua library for 2D skeletal/bone animations.
+andross is a Lua library for 2D skeletal/bone animations.
 It provides different backends, where a backend for löve is already provided.
 There is also the possibility to implement different importers, where an importer for the DragonBones format is already provided as well.
-Originally it is written as a runtime for the Cutout Animation Tools plugin for Blender, so that there are still quite some compatibility issues with files exported by DragonBones itself.”
+Originally it is written as a runtime for the Cutout Animation Tools plugin for Blender, so that there are still quite some compatibility issues with files exported by DragonBones itself.
+I use it in Spectacular Shatter Buddies and some smaller, prototype games and still change or add things once in a while.

 kraidGUI is a framework made for making GUIs, with a default implementation of a dark theme and a löve2D backend, though a different one can easily be plugged in.